mmistakes/minimal-mistakes/_posts/2023-02-05-adversarial-prompts.md

 Although prompting is incredibly flexible, seemingly irrelevant or innocuous tweaks to the prompt can result in unexpected and surprising outputs.
 For example, the phrase ["Apoploe vesrreaitais"](https://arxiv.org/abs/2206.00169) causes a popular image generation model to create pictures of birds.
 Others have tricked chatbots built on text generation models such as ChatGPT to divulge [confidential information](https://arstechnica.com/information-technology/2023/02/ai-powered-bing-chat-spills-its-secrets-via-prompt-injection-attack/).

 These attacks have, up to this point, been hand-crafted with various heuristics and trial-and-error.
-In [our recent work][arxiv], we explore automated, black-box optimization frameworks for generating adversarial prompts.
+In [our recent work](https://arxiv.org/abs/2302.04237), we explore automated, black-box optimization frameworks for generating adversarial prompts.
 Our attack methodology requires only query-access to the model, and does not require access to the underlying architecture or model weights.

 ## Adversarial Prompts